-Oreo balls are an annual Christmastime favorite in our house.
-The insanely delicious truffle-like desserts make any cookie platter irresistibly gorgeous.
+Oreo Balls are an annual Christmastime favorite in our house.
+These insanely delicious truffle-like desserts make any cookie platter irresistibly gorgeous.
 Every year, I get tons of requests for the recipe.
 You’ll know why as soon as you take your first bite of the Oreo chocolatey goodness dipped in more dreamy chocolate!

 When it comes to store-bought cookies, Oreos are my weakness.
 When crushed, combined with cream cheese, and covered in melted chocolate, they become my obsession!